Winona Ryder’s ‘Stranger Things’ Co-Stars Defend Her SAG Awards Faces

 In the same interview, Ryder called out her Stranger Things character, Joyce Byers, for getting a similar rap.

-“There’s a line in [Stranger Things’=] where someone says, ‘She’s had anxiety problems in the past,'” Winona said.
+“There’s a line in Stranger Things where someone says, ‘She’s had anxiety problems in the past,'” Winona said.
 “A lot of people have picked up on that, like, ‘Oh, you know, she’s crazy.
 ‘And I’m like, ‘OK, wait a second, she’s struggling.
 Two kids, deadbeat dad, working her a** off.
 Who wouldn’t be anxious?'”

 Last summer, Winona Ryder talked to Time about her personal experiences as a young movie star in the 1990s.